 - Bookmark Service Status and refer to it regularly.

 - Conduct periodic training to ensure that personnel are familiar with the information included in business continuity plans.

 - Identify key personnel to communicate with the Federal Reserve personnel and disseminate information as quickly as possible during service disruptions.

 - Have business continuity plans and contact information readily available to appropriate personnel during service disruptions.

 Furthermore, financial institutions with electronic connections to Federal Reserve services are invited to participate in FedACH and Check Services contingency tests.
 During these tests, customers assess their ability to resume processing of their transactions following a FedACH or Check Services recovery simulation.

 If you suspect a disruption to either FedACH or Check Services processing operations, we suggest you view the current Service Status as the Federal Reserve may already be aware of the issue.
-Be assured that the Federal Reserve and their personnel are working diligently to reinstate any disruption in service as quickly as possible.
+Be assured that the Federal Reserve and its personnel are working diligently to reinstate any disruption in service as quickly as possible.

 As each disruption is unique, the Federal Reserve will react according to the specific situation.
-Please see the Business Resiliency Statements for FedACH and Check Services, as noted above, for more information.

 For business continuity planning, financial institutions should consider their ability to react to potential demands of a disruption.
 Each business disruption is unique and the specific aspects of a business disruption will determine the necessary course of action.
 In addition, the specific services used by the financial institution, its access to alternatives, transaction processing capacity, management decisions and legal issues will all need to be considered prior to taking specific action.